Rhodri Lloyd: loans

+Widnes Vikings

+On 28 October 2023 he joined Widnes Vikings on a 2-year deal.
+In September 2025, Lloyd announced that he was retiring at the end of the 2025 season.

-International honours
+International career

-Lloyd made his début for Wales against Italy in 2010 while just 17 years old.
+Lloyd made his debut for Wales against Italy in 2010 while just 17 years old.
 In doing so, he became the youngest ever player to win a senior cap for Wales.

 In 2013, Lloyd played in the 2013 Rugby League World Cup.
 He scored his first ever international try against Italy on the opening day of the tournament.
 He went on to score another try later on in the tournament.

 In October 2015, Lloyd played in the 2015 European Cup.
 In October 2016, Lloyd played in the 2017 World Cup qualifiers, he also captained the side in a friendly against Jamaica in Wakefield.
 He was selected in the Wales 9s squad for the 2019 Rugby League World Cup 9s.

 On 19 October 2022, Lloyd scored the opening try of Wales 2021 Rugby League World Cup campaign against the Cook Islands.
 Wales would narrowly lose the match 18-12.